jrmykolyn/jest-practice/README.md

 If you are interested in going above-and-beyond the minimum requirements of the assignment, try implementing one or more of the stretch goals outlined below:

 1. Update the `CookbookCli` to return a special message when the cookbook does not include any recipes.
 This update should be accompanied by a test.
 The message should be clear and descriptive, but the content is up to you.
 2. Update the `CookbookCli` to display a warning message when the user attempts to add a recipe that already exists.
-This update should should be accompanied by a test.
+This update should be accompanied by a test.
 The message should be clear and descriptive, but the content is up to you.
 2. Update the `CookbookCli` to display a warning message when the user attempts to retrieve a recipe that does not exist.
 This update should should be accompanied by a test.
 The message should be clear and descriptive, but the content is up to you.
 2. Update the `CookbookCli` to display a warning message when the user attempts to delete a recipe that does not exist.
 This update should should be accompanied by a test.
 The message should be clear and descriptive, but the content is up to you.